Average But Inspired

 Before painting a tile backsplash, use painters tape to tape off areas you do not want to paint.

-Remove your outlet faceplates and then you’re ready to begin painting your backsplash!
+Then you’re ready to begin painting your tile backsplash!

 Start with a multi-surface adhesion primer like the one I used.
-I know this primer works because I used it as the primer on my painted marble fireplace hearth, too.
+I know this primer works because I used it on many tricky surfaces (like my painted marble fireplace hearth and this painted bathroom tile).

 I used a brush to apply the primer so that I could be sure to get it in all of the grout lines.
 You will be so happy if you’re not painting a mosaic backsplash like me, as you will have fewer grout lines to contend with!

-To properly paint a kitchen backsplash, make sure to use a good adhesion primer or else the paint may not stick to the tile.
+To properly paint a tile backsplash, make sure to use a good adhesion primer or else the paint may not stick to the tile.

 The primer will look thin in some areas and will make you think you’ve destroyed your kitchen.
 But do not fear: it will be okay once you start painting!